 2. Round Rock

 A pleasant family environment, abundant amenities, top-rated schools and the presence of numerous employers make Round Rock a top investment destination.
+There are many single-family homes available to invest in.

 The neighborhood is also conveniently located beside abundant outdoor experiences, making it a top spot for investors.